 It can help you stay strong, improve your appetite and energy, and help you feel less stressed or depressed.
-Talk with your doctor to about what exercise makes sense for you, and pay attention to how you feel when moving your body.
+Talk with your doctor about what exercise makes sense for you, and pay attention to how you feel when moving your body.

 When your doctor approves it, and you’re up for it, even adding 30 minutes of walking to your day can make a big difference in how you feel.